anzelpwj/heb_python_class/session-01_setup.md

 - It handles installing certain numerical-work heavy packages better.
 - We're using Anaconda Python already in our Big Data pipeline, so if you start doing more DS stuff for HEB you'll be ready to go.

-Before we get started, please make sure to install Aanconda Python on your computer.
+Before we get started, please make sure to install Anaconda Python on your computer.
 To do so, do the following.
 1. Go to [LARS](https://lars.heb.com/Login.aspx) and request administrative rights for your computer.
 2. Once this has been granted, go to Anaconda.com and click on Download.
 3. You will want to download the Graphical Installer for your OS (which is probably 64-bit), Python 3.7 (not 2.7).
 5. Once the installer is downloaded (and you've been granted admin right) open it up and start the installation.
-6. Go with all the defaults for installation, __except__ when it asks you if you want to add Ananconda to your system path, say yes (this might just be Windows specific).
+6. Go with all the defaults for installation, __except__ when it asks you if you want to add Anaconda to your system path, say yes (this might just be Windows specific).
 You also don't need to install VS Code if you don't want (it's a free IDE by Microsoft and I hear it's decent, but I'm not experienced with it).
 *  If you accidentally click no, let me know and we can fix this, it'll just take a little effort.
 7. Once the installation is complete, verify if Anaconda Navigator is available on your computer.